 If the installation fails, rectify the fault by referring to Component Controller Installation Failure.
+If the system displays a message indicating that the memory is insufficient, rectify the fault by referring to Partitioning a Disk.

-Step 10 Check that the installation is complete and click Confirm in the lower right corner of the page.
+Step 10 After confirming that installation has been completed, return to the page for adding nodes and click Confirm in the lower right corner of the page.